medined/perl-5-by-example/perl_5_by_example/glossary.md

 ## Precedence

 Every Perl operator and function has an associated priority.
-This priority or precedence level tells Perl which operators should be evaluated first.
-Chapter 4, "<A href="ch04.htm">Operators</A>," lists all of the operators and their priorities.
+This priority or precedence level tells Perl which operators should be evaluated first. [](./operators.md) lists all of the operators and their priorities.

 ## Procedure